 Employers are responsible for advising workers of their rights and duties under Section 306(f.1)(1)(i) of the Act.
 The written notice of these rights and duties is to be provided to the employee at the time of injury or as soon after the injury as is practicable.

 In the event of a work-related illness or injury, you are entitled, if covered under the Act, to the payment of related reasonable surgical and medical services rendered by a physician or other health care provider.

 Medicine, supplies, hospital treatment and services, orthopedic appliances and prostheses are also covered for as long as they are needed.
-(To assure payment of medical services, see Choice of Doctor
+(To assure payment of medical services, see

 .)
 Even if you have lost no time from work, health care costs for a work-related injury or illness are payable at the fee schedule rate.
 However, an employee may not be charged the difference between the health care provider's charge and the amount paid by the employer or its insurance carrier.
 In other words, there can be no balance billing to you.

 If you seek medical treatment outside Pennsylvania, you may be subject to the risk of balance billing by the medical provider.
 You should discuss this with your medical provider prior to initiating treatment.